igmagollo/actions-yarn/README.md

-# GitHub Actions for Yarn
+# GitHub Actions for Yarn With SSH

 > Look [github.com/actions/setup-node](https://github.com/actions/setup-node) for more details.